Build equity fast with a 15-year loan at just 2.875%

-LenderFi is offering one of August's best deals on a 15-year, fixed-rate home loan, whether you're looking to buy or refinance.
+AimLoan is offering one of autumn's best nationally available deals on a 15-year, fixed-rate home loan.

-That's nearly two-fifths of a percentage point lower than the current national average of 15-year loans — 3.39%, according to our latest survey of major lenders.
+That's nearly two-fifths of a percentage point lower than the current national average on a 15 year home loan — 3.27%, according to our latest survey of major lenders.

-It's also very close to what you would have paid for one of our favorite deals in July, when Dollar Bank was offering 2.99% on a 15-year with no points and around $1,500 in fees.
+That rate's also a little lower than what you would have paid for one of our favorite deals in August, when LenderFi was offering 3% on a 15-year with no points and around $1,335 in fees.

+Can you find a better deal where you live?
 Click here to compare this deal with the best mortgage rates from scores of other lenders in your area.
-We think you'll have a hard time finding a cheaper way to finance a home.

-Shorter-term loans, such as this, are most popular with borrowers out to refinance their home and save tens of thousands of dollars in interest by paying off their loans more quickly.
+Shorter-term loans are particularly popular with borrowers out to refinance their homes and save tens of thousands of dollars in interest by paying off the mortgage more quickly.

 See how much interest you'd save by paying off your home loan early using our 15-year vs. 30-year mortgage comparison calculator.